FAQs

 My child will be 18 months old in January.
 What are my chances of getting in at that time?

-In fact, all children who turn 18 months between October 1 and May 31 will not be considered for enrollment until the following June 1.
+Children who turn 18 months between October 1 and May 31 will not be considered for enrollment until the following June 1 unless all other applicants in that specific cohort have declined offers and open spaces remain.
 For example, a child born on July 1, 2013 will turn 18 months on January 1, 2015.
-However, that child’s cohort (children born between April 1, 2013 and March 31, 2014) will not be considered for enrollment in Busy Bees until June 1, 2015, even though some of those children will be two years old before being considered.
+However, that child’s cohort (children born between April 1, 2013 and March 31, 2014) will generally not be considered for enrollment in Busy Bees until June 1, 2015, even though some of those children will be two years old before being considered.

 I don’t work in the summer.
 Can I take my child out of Hoya Kids for the summer and re-enroll him in the fall?